nightscout/trio-docs/docs/EN/Configuration/transition-qa.md

 > What are the alternatives?

 * Some Open-iAPS users don't bolus for meals.
 They wait for Open-iAPS to detect rising BG and let Open-iAPS handle it.
 This usually leads to a temporary high BG, but Open-iAPS will get you back to target with the correct settings.
 If you're OK with a temporary high, then go ahead and try to skip bolus.
 You can start with small meals and tune your settings.
 You will need aggressive settings to let Open-iAPS give enough insulin.
 * Some Open-iAPS users do a manual pre-bolus and skip entering carbs.
-Open-iAPS will predict a low BG until the meal kicks in and BG starts to rise.
+Open-iAPS will predict a low BG until the meal kicks in and BG begins rising.
 If the pre-bolus is not enough, Open-iAPS will give more insulin based on settings.
 Yes, even without entering any carbs.
-This approach will also result in a temporary high, but it will be smaller than the completely unattended approach.
+This approach will also result in a temporary high that is smaller than the completely unattended approach.

 > What do most people do?